-After we left the NRHS Omya Trip at Rutland we left for the Shelburne Museum with a stop along the way.
+After Robin and I left the NRHS Omya Trip at Rutland, we drove to the Shelburne Museum with a stop along the way.

-Leaving Rutland we went by this mural on the side of a building.
-We drove west towards Central Rutland and once on US Highway 5 at the grade crossing we saw the tail end of the Rutland to Omya Vermont Railroad train.
-I got ahead of it and we set up for pictures of it.
+We passed this mural on the side of a building then continued west toward Central Rutland and once on US Highway 5 at the grade crossing, we saw the tail end of the Rutland-to-Omya Vermont Railroad train.
+I got ahead of it and we set up for pictures.

-The Rutland to Omya Vermont Railroad train heading back to the Omya Plant.
-We made our way north to our next stop of this trip.
+The Rutland-to-Omya Vermont Railroad train heading back to the Omya Plant.
+We made our way north to our next stop.

 The Vermont Maple Museum.

 The big maple pot at the Vermont Maple Museum.